Welcome to The Platinum Board

 6.5

 Nebraska lost three games last year by three points or fewer and dropped two others by a touchdown or less.
-However, it squeaked by Rutgers by one and beat Cockeye 24-17.
+However, it squeaked by Buttgers by one and beat Cockeye 24-17.
 The schedule isn't exactly easier this time around, but there are more than enough winnable games to be on the right side of more of those close battles.

 Start with the basics.
 Be better at controlling the clock, come up with more third down stops, be better at running the ball, be better at stopping the run, and just start to do all of the little things a wee bit better.